-If multi-level marketing doesn't sound appealing and you're just looking for some spending money, online surveys can be a simple and non-committal way to earn a little extra.
+In addition to MLM's (or if multi-level marketing doesn't sound appealing) you can also earn some spending money with online surveys which can be a simple and non-committal way to earn a little extra.

 Market research sites like surveyjunkie.com will pay you for your opinion on various products and services.
-Swagbucks is another site you can do surveys on, as well as make a few bucks watching videos, visiting websites and even searching the web.
+Inbox Dollars is another site you can do surveys on, as well as make a few bucks watching videos, visiting websites and even searching the web.

 Of course, these sites won't give you an MLM "lifestyle" but they're free to join and if you're hesitant to jump into any big opportunity, it's often just taking a first step into something new that leads to bigger things down the road.